2018 National League Central tie-breaker game: Aftermath

 With the win, the Brewers extended their regular-season win streak to 9 and qualified for home-field advantage throughout the NL playoffs.
 Finishing one loss behind the Brewers, the Cubs hosted the 2018 NL Wild Card Game and the NL West runner-up Rockies the following day.
 Colorado defeated the Cubs in 13 innings.
 It was Chicago's first opening-round exit since the Dodgers swept the Cubs in the 2008 NLDS.

-Milwaukee swept the Rockies in the NLDS, but their win streak ended at 14 in the 2018 NLCS when the Dodgers beat Milwaukee 4–3 on October 13, the Brewers' first loss in 27 days.
+Milwaukee swept the Rockies in the NLDS, but their win streak ended at 14 in the NLCS when the Dodgers beat Milwaukee 4–3 on October 13, the Brewers' first loss in 27 days.
 L.A. would win the NL pennant at Miller Park in seven games.

-Yellich won the NL MVP over Baez, who finished in second.
+Yelich won the NL MVP over Baez, who finished in second.
 Both men won Silver Slugger awards and finished as Gold Glove runners up at their respective positions.
 Rizzo, Cain, Brewers third baseman Travis Shaw and Cubs right fielder Jason Heyward were also Gold Glove runners up.
 Brewers manager Craig Counsell would finish second in NL Manager of the Year voting, losing to Atlanta Braves manager Brian Snitker.

 This game, along with the NL West tie-breaker game, were the last such tie-breaker games in Major League Baseball, as the league eliminated this scenario starting with the 2022 season.
 All ties in the standings would be broken through various formulas.